-After an unusually warm summer that resulted in wildfires, Vancouver got some much needed rain.
+After an unusually warm summer that resulted in wildfires, Burnaby got some much needed rain.
 Since British Columbia has been in the middle of a drought, this powerful storm managed to wreak havoc all across the city.
 Many homes were damaged and thousands were left without power.
 Even if your home managed to remain in good shape, it’s still important to know how to repair your roof after a storm.

 Assess the Damage: One of the major things that happens during a big storm, especially when wind is involved, is that trees and power lines come toppling down, often resulting in damage to your property.
 If you have broken trees or power lines on or near your home, it’s important to contact your insurance company and your roofer to come out and assess the damage (for power lines call the power company).
 They’ll provide a full evaluation and will use the correct precautions to repair the damage.